 Arrive in Burlington and transfer to our hotel.
 Depending on your arrival time, explore a bit of this lively small city on Lake Champlain before our welcome dinner this evening.

-Day 3: Optional Ballooning or Mount Mansfield Hike / Lake Willoughby
+Day 3: Optional Hot Air Ballooning / Lake Willoughby

 Early risers may choose a sunrise hot air balloon ride (additional cost) — there is simply nothing like seeing the variegated colors of Vermont’s forests and Lake Champlain from the air.
-Those not ballooning will enjoy a leisurely morning in Burlington plus a hiking excursion near Mount Mansfield, Vermont’s highest point at 4,395 feet.
+Those not ballooning will enjoy a leisurely morning in and around Burlington with a chance for a short local hike.
 This afternoon, we travel to Vermont’s most rural sector, the Northeast Kingdom.
 This three-county region is a heavily forested area lying between the Green Mountains on the west and the Connecticut River on the east.
 Along the way we’ll stop at an artisan farm, and we'll visit with renowned Vermont landscape painter Eric Tobin at his studio and gallery in Johnson before arriving at Lake Willoughby, our destination for the next three nights.
 Depending on what time we arrive, we may have a chance for a short introductory hike or canoe outing from our historic farmhouse inn, once the centerpiece of a lakefront farm where Robert Frost and his family were summer guests in 1909.

 Day 4: Canoeing / Jasper Hill Farm / Hiking in Groton State Forest